WCSCourses/Helminths_2021/manuals/module_4_project_intro/module_4_project_introduction.md

 -	Challenge question: Discuss any points of concern if you are using a reference genome that are from a very different time and place from your specimens.

 ### 3)	Changes in gene expression of male and female from juvenile to adult worms
-Here we have another set of _S. mansoni_ RNA-seq data for schistosomules (juvenile worms) from [Picard et al 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5038963/) and adult male and female from [Lu et al 2016](https://www.nature.com/articles/srep31150).
+Here we have another set of _S. mansoni_ RNA-seq data for schistosomules (juvenile worms) from [Picard et al. (2016)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5038963/) and adult male and female from [Lu et al. (2016)](https://www.nature.com/articles/srep31150).
 The dataset have been mapped to the current version of _S. mansoni_ genome.
 We can perform various pairwise comparisons to look at how female and male worms change during their development, or how they behave differently at different stages.

 **Key questions**
 -	What are the key differences between female and male adult worms?